-Have you ever had a friend that was in a relationship that seemed abusive?
+Have you ever had a friend or relative that was in a relationship that seemed abusive?
 Maybe you were in one yourself and found it difficult to break up with your partner.
 This might have been because of a trauma you were experiencing or due to trauma bonding.

 To find out more about what trauma bonds are and what you can do about them, keep reading this article.

 Trauma can occur for several different reasons, such asfrightening or scary events or when you experience any type of violence.
 This is along the same lines as trauma bonding.

 This type of bonding happens when you bond with a person that is abusing you.
 This doesn’t just occur with romantic partners; it can also occur with family members or platonic friends.

 Essentially, if you have a relationship with a person and he or she mistreats you, this can be traumatic.

 However, when this type of behavior goes on for quite a while, you may find yourself unable to notice that you are being abused and think that it is how this person shows love.

 The person that is mistreating you will likely convince you that the things they are doing are normal or perfectly fine, when in fact, they are not.

 This can cause the victim to think they are imagining the mistreatment, and it can take a while to understand that abuse is actually taking place.